estnltk/ettenten-experiments/readme.md

-## Experiments with the etTeTen corpus
+## Experiments with the etTenTen corpus